Home » Departments » Police » Police FAQ

 These are similar to being issued a traffic ticket.
 Juveniles may be "certified" as adults through the court system, but only after certain criteria directly related to a particular criminal offense or offenses have been met.
 In other words, parents or youth cannot say that they want their child to become emancipated because they can no longer control them or want nothing further to do with them.

-Services regarding behaviors amounting to CHINS offenses (runaway, stubborn and unruly etc.) may be obtained by calling the Office of Youth Services (OYS) at (603) 624-6470
+Services regarding behaviors amounting to CHINS offenses (runaway, stubborn and unruly, etc.) may be obtained by calling the Office of Youth Services (OYS) at (603) 624-6470

 No. After a juvenile is charged with an offense, he or she is released to a parent or guardian.
 When the crime is very serious (such as a domestic assault), the juvenile may be detained at the Police Department until the next court session.

 Cases are naturally prioritized from serious to less serious.
-Serious crimes against persons and/or if there is a risk that the suspect will flee and commit additional crimes take precedent over other cases.
-You can expect the Detective assigned to your case to interview the suspect and any witnesses you may have listed, or witnesses the Detective may have identified.
+Serious crimes against persons and/or if there is a risk that the suspect will flee and commit additional crimes take precedence over other cases.
+You can expect the Detective assigned to your case to interview the suspect and any witnesses you may have listed or witnesses the Detective may have identified.
 Be prepared to be patient and understand that juvenile matters are very confidential - despite recent legislation allowing victim input in the most serious cases.

 What is the difference between a delinquent and a CHINS offender?

-If I think a child is being abused, am I obligated to contact someone and if so, whom should I call?
+If I think a child is being abused, am I obligated to contact someone, and if so, whom should I call?

 Who can I call if my child is being "stubborn and unruly" or is constantly absent from home?

 Reports of a missing child are made to your local police department.
 Be prepared to give a photo of your child to the officer taking the report and a full description.
-The missing youth is then put out through N.C.I.C (National Crime Information Center).
-Upon return of the youth, he/she is cancelled on the computer as missing.
+The missing youth is put out through N.C.I.C (National Crime Information Center).
+Upon return of the youth, he/she is canceled on the computer as missing.
 Again, missing persons are considered CHINS offenses, therefore once a missing youth is located, he/she cannot be locked up in a secured cell unless the youth is charged with a criminal (delinquent) act.

 Records Division